How I setup my GitHub Pages site

 To set up the navigation bar, I put the following contents in navigation.yml

-that is located in the _data
+that is located in the _data directory:

 # main links